The Value of Corporate Branding for Nonprofits

 - A core idea – the fundamental idea behind the brand which defines the organization as a whole.

-- The logo – the most visible and unique icon, that is easily recognizable and embodies the organizations personality.
+- The logo – is the most visible and unique icon, that is easily recognizable and embodies the organization’s personality.

-- The identity (or toolkit) – which encompasses a number of visual devices, consisting of imagery, fonts, colors and tag-lines which are used consistently across all media.
+- The identity (or toolkit) – encompasses a number of visual devices, consisting of imagery, fonts, colors, and tag-lines which are used consistently across all media.

 A fourth element, outside of “design” consists of a marketing strategy, which dictates how and where the organization communicates its messages.